Zaldy Co video statement

 After the video was released, some observers speculated that it could have been AI-generated, noting changes in Co's appearance and citing remarks from political figures who called for closer examination.
-Analysts, however, pointed out that his facial movements, lighting, and audio-video synchronization appeared consistent throughout, with no clear indicators of deepfake manipulation, suggesting that the recording was made in real time.
+However, a technical team, pointed out that his facial movements, lighting, and audio-video synchronizations were inconsistent and were actually in line with no clear indicators of deepfake technology, suggesting that the recording was made in real time.

-Malacañang Palace press officer Claire Castro was falsely quoted as saying, "Let's first have the National Bureau of Investigation (NBI) verify the video because it is likely AI.
-It's impossible that it would be Co", and she made no claim that Co's video was fabricated or AI-generated.
+Press Secretary at Malacañang Palace Claire Castro was incorrectly quoted as having said, "Let us first check with the National Bureau of Investigation (NBI) regarding the video since it is undoubtedly artificial intelligence (AI).
+It cannot be true that it was Co."
+A fact check later found that Castro had not made the statement and had not alleged that Co's video was fabricated or AI-generated.

 Background

-Zaldy Co previously served as a representative of the AKO Bicol Partylist in the House of Representatives of the Philippines and was heavily involved in appropriations discussions during his time in office.
-In October 2024, Co claimed that the Bicol Region had "no billion‑peso" allocation for flood‑control projects in the 2023 national budget.
+Zaldy Co previously served as a representative of the AKO Bicol Partylist in the House of Representatives and has been extensively engaged in appropriations negotiations while serving in this capacity.
+In October 2024, Co stated that the 2023 national budget did not have any billion-peso provision for flood control facilities in the Bicol Region.
 However, a fact‑check by Vera Files found this assertion to be false.

-Co has also faced serious allegations around anomalous and possibly "ghost" flood‑control projects.
-For example, testimonies before congressional inquiry panels named him in connection with realignment of funds, inflated flood‑control project budgets, and non‑existent or substandard infrastructure.
-Aside from flood‑control works, Co was involved in other infrastructure programs, including roads, bridges, and public‑works projects, which formed part of broader national‑budget decisions and local development priorities.
+Co has also been named in allegations around anomalous and possibly "ghost" flood‑control projects.
+Testimony before congressional inquiries linked him to alleged budget insertions, including in proposed 2025 budget allocations, nearly all of which were linked to flood-control projects.